diyless/ot-thermostat-flasher/README.md

 - Built-in.
 Connect DS18B20 sensor using wires to avlid heat impact from ESP32 chip.
 - Bluetooth.
 The thermostat can be paired with Mi Temperature and Humidity Sensor 2, but with custom firmware only.
 You can flash it using this page https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html
 - MQTT.
-To use MQTT sensor you need to publish current room temperature (float value) to topic: diyless_thermostat/cmnd/things/thermostat/properties/temperature
+To use MQTT sensor you need to publish current room temperature (float value) every 1 minute to topic: diyless_thermostat/cmnd/things/thermostat/properties/temperature